drakon64/CerberusBot/README.md

 ## Features

 - Citations: Save quotes from guild members and repost them.
 Requires users to opt-in.
+- Chat: Creates a completion for a chat message using GPT-3.5
+- Images: Creates an image from a prompt using DALL-E 2
 - Translate: Translate messages using AWS Translate.
 - ~~Subject Access Request: The bot will DM you with all of the information that it holds on your Discord account.~~
 - Localisations: _TempestBot_ is fully localised for all Discord-supported locales.